DiscreteRate

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Description explicitly says 'Use this to ground the user before triggering a sim run, or to explain WHY the demo exists when the user asks a conceptual question about it.'
-This provides clear when-to-use and when-not-to-use guidance.
+The description gives direct usage guidance: 'Use this to ground the user before triggering a sim run, or to explain WHY the demo exists when the user asks a conceptual question about it.'
+This implies the contrast with run_* (for executing) and explain_* (for general concepts), and the schema's reference to list_drs_demos covers catalog lookup.
+No exclusions are needed.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.